EOEPCA/eoepca-killercoda/prerequisites/01-prerequisites.md

    In EOEPCA, as default, MinIO will serve as the local object storage backend for various services.
 There is anyway the possibility to configure an alternative S3-compatible object storage solution instead of MinIO e.g. use an external S3 storage provided by the cloud platform.

-8. **Container Registry** \[Optional\]

-   EOEPCA Building Blocks are built on a micro-services approach, with several Docker images composing the different micro-services orchestrated by the platform.
-It can be then useful in production to have your own local container registry, and allow faster access to images and lower startup times.

-   EOEPCA recommens [Harbor](https://goharbor.io/), an open-source container registry, to manage images for applications on the platform, including those of the EOEPCA services and the ones contianing user code running within the Processing building block.

 In the following steps we will do in more details about the prerequisites above.